codecov/codecov-ats/README.md

 # codecov-ats
 GitHub Action that uploads returns selected test labels to CI ☂️

-This Action is currently in beta and not recommended for general use.
+This Action is currently in beta.
+Currently, it has only been tested on `linux` builds using `python` and `pytest`.

 If you have feedback or issues with running this action, please don't hesitate to let us know by creating a Github Issue against this repo.